-- 1. OVW-sponsored training and technical assistance (TTA). - 2.
+- 5. Attorney General Designation.
+All awards will include an award condition that requires that the recipient may not exercise STCJ over non-Indian offenders who commit covered crimes unless and until the Tribe is designated by the Attorney General to participate in the Alaska Pilot Program, pursuant to 25 U.S.C. § 1305(d).
+Attorney General designation will be required prior to grant funds being used for the prosecution or incarceration of non-Indian defendants. - 6.
 Collection and reporting of performance indicators.
-Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 3.
+Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 7.
 OVW may conduct a program assessment or evaluation necessitating grantee involvement.
-Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation. - 4.
-Support a part-time project coordinator who will lead the coordination of mentoring activities.
+Therefore, recipients may be expected to dedicate some OVW-funded time and resources to participating in an assessment or evaluation.